8.03.06 - Impact of wind on forests

 Wind and Trees 2023 - "The future is uncertain: wind resilient forests in a changed climate"

-The 10th International Wind and Trees Conference will be hosted by IUFRO working party 8.03.036, at Villa Bolasco (Castelfranco Veneto, province of Treviso), Italy from 20-23 June 2023.
+The 10th International Wind and Trees Conference will be hosted by IUFRO Working Party 8.03.036, at Villa Bolasco (Castelfranco Veneto, province of Treviso), Italy from 20-23 June 2023.

 The conference will focus on the understanding of the processes of wind damage to forests and how we use this knowledge to develop resistant and resilient forests in our changed climate.